ShenukaHeshan/Simple-User-Management-System/README.md

 This is Simple System for user Management System.
 This is a PHP and mysql based web application.

-// for sql database path
+// for sql database path.
 // You can download "user.sql" file and import to ypur database.

     SQL>user.sql